-For example, a Select knows which <option> values and labels it should generate and how to generate a <select> with the option corresponding to given user input data marked as selected.
+For example, a Select widget knows which <option> values and labels it should generate and how to generate a <select> with the <option> corresponding to given user input data marked as selected.

-Fields A Field holds metadata about a piece of user input.
-This metadata is the source for:

-- Arranging display of suitable HTML form inputs for entering and editing the expected input. - Validating the user input and providing an appropriate error message when it's invalid. - Converting valid user input to an appropriate JavaScript data type.
+- Fields A Field holds metadata about displaying a form input and validating a piece of user input.
+Its metadata is the source for: - Configuring a suitable Widget to generate a form input, with a label and help text. - Validating user input and providing an appropriate error message when it's invalid. - Converting valid user input to an appropriate JavaScript data type.

-For example, an IntegerField makes sure that its user input data is a valid integer, is valid according to any additional rules defined in its metadata - such as minValue - and converts valid user input to a JavaScript Number.
+For example, an IntegerField makes sure that its user input data is a valid integer, is valid according to any additional rules defined - such as minValue - and converts valid user input to a JavaScript Number.
+By default, it configures a NumberInput widget to display an <input type="number">type="number">type="number"

-Forms Forms group related Fields together and are responsible for giving them unique names.
-They use their fields to validate user input data, and manage displaying them as HTML.
+Forms Forms group related Fields together, using them to validate user input and providing helpers for displaying them as HTML.